kyangy/blog/posts/everything-production-needs-to-know-about-ab5-law.md

 ### Final Thought

-This change in law sucks for a lot of productions out there, but it’s not insurmountable.
+This change in the law sucks for a lot of productions out there, but it’s not insurmountable.
 If I know one thing about filmmakers, it’s that they are creative and resilient.
 There is always a way.
 And we are here for you.
 Please call, text or email us with any questions or projects you have.
 You can download and [try our app for free](https://topsheet.io), and we also send our crew down to your set in LA for free to walk your teams through the process, so you don’t waste any time.